octantbio/octopus/README.md

 ...
 ```

 With this in mind, we've developed a filtering heuristic that empirically eliminates wells that are actually contaminated without being too conservative.
-Specifically, if the second most common barcode is >10% of the total number of reads (10/65 ~15% above), we call that well contaminated.
-If the second most common barcode is <4% of the total reads, its most template swapping and we call the well clean.
-Lastly, if the second most common barcode is >4% and <10% (e.g. 5/60 ~8% in the first example), we check the ratio of the second and third most common barcodes is < 2 (e.g. 5/2 > 2).
-This ratio test is designed to capture our experience of true plasmid contaminations being represented as a distinct population, while barcodes from template swapping primarily being lowly represented.
+Specifically, if the second most common barcode is >10% of the total number of reads (10/65 ~15% in the above example), we call that well contaminated.
+If the second most common barcode is <4% of the total reads, it's most likely template swapping and we call the well clean.
+Lastly, if the second most common barcode is >4% and <10% of the reads (5/60 ~8% in the first example), we check the ratio of the second and third most common barcodes is < 2 (5/2 > 2).
+This ratio test is designed to capture our observation that true plasmid contaminations are a distinct population, while barcodes from template swapping are uniformly represented with low counts.
 In the case where there is only two barcodes, we will call the well contaminated if the second barcode makes up >4% of the reads.

 # Contributing